Pharmacy

 For all prior authorization decisions (standard or urgent), CareSource provides notice to the provider and member as expeditiously as the member’s health condition requires.
 Please specify if you believe the request is urgent and requires expedited review.

-Prior Authorization requests for medications covered under outpatient Medical Benefit for Medicaid may be submitted electronically through the CareSource Portal or by fax at 888-399-0271.
+Prior authorization requests for medications covered under outpatient Medical Benefit for Medicaid should be submitted through the CareSource Provider Portal or by fax at 888-399-0271.

 Please include the following information when submitting a prior authorization for drugs administered under the medical benefit: